 “I’ve always enjoyed working with other individuals and teaching them about human movement or different exercises,” she says.

 She enjoyed the academic environment while earning a master’s in exercise science and wondered if she would enjoy teaching as well.
 Now a temporary instructor at Arkansas State University, Northcutt loves her job and hopes to become a professor.
 She enrolled in the 2017 cohort of the online Doctor of Education (EdD) in Kinesiology program at UNC Greensboro to gain eligibility.

 Northcutt knew she wanted to enroll in a well-known and reputable program.
 The interdisciplinary EdD degree has a solid reputation thanks to its experienced, distinguished faculty.
 Students receive research training and collaborate with faculty and peers in a supportive online community.

 As a working mother of six, Northcutt also needed a program that was flexible for her family.
 She didn’t want to uproot them for a degree or lose state eligibility as a foster parent.
 She and her husband have two biological children, legal guardianship of one child, and have adopted triplets from the foster care system.

 Thanks to the online EdD, she can be there for her family, work, and fit coursework into her schedule.

-The fully online format allowed Northcutt to leave the country recently and continue to communicate with her group to finish a project.
+The fully online format allowed Northcutt to leave the country when she needed to and continue to communicate with her group to finish a project.